 If you are suffering from an injury or illness that you believe is work-related, consider having your case evaluated by a workers’ compensation lawyer to determine to what types of benefits you might be entitled.
 If you have undergone medical tests to determine if the cause of your condition was related to work, then you should not have to pay the bill for those diagnostics.

-Discuss your case with Bader Law Firm, LLC.
+Discuss your case with Bader Scott Injury Lawyers.
 Contact us today at 678-562-5595 for a free consultation.